Edita-L/Project1EL/README.md

 * As a user, I'd like to know if bsuiness is sustainable and dedicated to being enviroment friendly.
 * As a user, I'd like to see photos and social media posts showing the business as it operates on a daily basis.
 * As a user, I'd like to be able to contact the shop easily either by phone or email.
-* As a user, id like to access location through google maps by a click and not having to type in address.
+* As a user, I'd like to access location through google maps by a click and not having to type in address.

 Coco&Co business owner: